 We make it easy, since we ALWAYS distribute 100% source code.Another concept we hold dear is Efficiency.
 Good quality software does not need to cost an arm and a leg, plus your firstborn child, and should not require multi-page negotiated contracts designed by lawyers.
 Our price is the same for each data center, and does not depend on the size nor on the number of CPUs at that site.
 MXG is single priced and will never charge for additional components; it also does not check CPU serial numbers-we trust our honest users.
 From the smallest computer shop to the largest megadata center with 10-digit budgets, everyone pays the same price, and everyone signs the same agreement.

 But most importantly, we are a Service company.
 Our whole aim in life is to provide support and maintenance to our technical folks who spend their days, nights, and weekends making data centers run smoothly.
 That's why we often answer our phone on weekends, and have 24-hour fax service, because we believe the Technical CPE person is a data center's most valuable resource.
 We are devoted to our technical user, and do our best to deliver nearly perfect code, and to document the constant change in hardware, software, and technology through technical MXG Newsletters .We are a Mom and Dad Texas Software Company, based in Dallas, and we are proud to be a leader in demonstrating that small businesses can provide extremely high quality mainframe software with word-of-mouth marketing!
 MXG Software has been installed in over 6,000 sites, in all 50 states, and in 52 countries!
-Our price was changed once since 1984, and we don't plan to change our price again until after the third Woodstock, in August, 2019.
+Our price has changed only twice since 1984.

 MXG Software is a comprehensive SAS-based software package that processes the "SMF" data records created by the computer operating systems OS/390 MVS/XA, MVS/ESA, VM/SP, VM/ESA, DOS/VSE, and OS/400 and raw records created by their subsystems like CICS, IMS, TSO, DB2, and APPC, as well as raw data records created by UNIX monitors (HP's MeasureWare, Landmark's TUX) and NTSMF records created from Window NT Registery's counters, or SNMP data collected with TrendSNMP, etc., etc., etc.